 Indian Mynas in the Clarence Valley

 Indian Mynas have been spotted in nearly every locality and town in the Clarence Valley.
-Sightings are being mapped by the CVCIA Myna team and can be seen in this Batchgeo map below.
+Sightings are being mapped by the CVCIA Myna team and where ever possible traps are provided for that site.

 Indian Mynas are a serious threat to our native birds and mammals, particularly those which are tree hollow dependant.
 We need more people out there trapping these birds and working together to reduce their numbers and assist in maintaining the balance.
 Please report any large numbers of Indian Mynas seen so we can try to recognise any trends in spread and bird numbers to coordinate our trapping efforts.